IthacaThings/ttn-multitech-cm/README.md

 The TTNI custom build of mLinux includes a tool to preserve configuration during an mLinux firmware upgrade.
-This tool will eventually be installed on any version of mLinux 3.3 configured via this Ansible configuration.
+This tool will is also installed by this Ansible configuration.

-Ansible Preserves configuration by ensuring all local changes that must be preserved are stored in the /var/config filesystem with symlinks from filesystems that are not preserved.
+Ansible preserves configuration by ensuring all local changes that must be preserved are stored in the /var/config filesystem with symlinks from filesystems that are not preserved.
 The contents of this filesystem is normally preserved during a firmware upgrade.
 In